aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 File.Delete(pathToVeryLargePresentationFile);
 ```

-{{% alert color="info" title="Info" %}}When you have to create a presentation that contains large objects (video, audio, big images, etc.), you can use the [Blob facility](https://docs.aspose.com/slides/net/manage-blob/) to reduce memory consumption.{{%/alert %}}
+{{% alert color="info" title="Info" %}}

+When you have to create a presentation that contains large objects (video, audio, big images, etc.), you can use the [Blob facility](https://docs.aspose.com/slides/net/manage-blob/) to reduce memory consumption.

+{{%/alert %}}

 ## Load Presentation
-New IResourceLoadingCallback interface has been added.
-This callback interface is used to manage external resources loading and has one method:
+Aspose.Slides provides the [IResourceLoadingCallback](https://reference.aspose.com/slides/net/aspose.slides/iresourceloadingcallback/) interface to allow you to manage external resources loading for presentations.
+The interface has a single method.

-The code snippet below shows how to use IResourceLoadingCallback interface:
+These snippets how to use the [IResourceLoadingCallback](https://reference.aspose.com/slides/net/aspose.slides/iresourceloadingcallback/) interface to load presentations:

 ```c#
 LoadOptions opts = new LoadOptions();